Navigator

 Topically focused on transactions and development within the context of the local real estate market.
 This multidisciplinary group includes principals, investors, developers, brokers, and related service providers and advisors.

 This group will meet approximately once a quarter, or four times a year.
+Boston Market Council applications will reopen in Summer of 2025.

 Housing & Economic Development (HED)